Alex Kazemi: Career

-Since 2009, Kazemi has worked and written for multiple publications, including The New York Observer, Dazed Magazine, Thought Catalog, and the Urban Outfitters blog.
 In 2009, Kazemi worked as managing editor of Prim magazine for three years, working alongside editor-in-chief Kristin Prim.
 In 2017, Kazemi released a series of Marilyn Manson video ads for the album Heaven Upside Down that were pulled by Manson due to timing.
 He currently works as a regular contributor at V magazine and editor of his own publication, The Advisor.

-Yours Truly, Brad Sela
+Yours Truly, Brad Sela and New Millennium Boyz

 In 2013, Kazemi wrote his first novel, titled Yours Truly, Brad Sela.
 After uploading a 50-page excerpt online, it quickly received attention and reached over 132,000 views.
 In 2014, he signed a book deal with MTV Books for the manuscript.
 Kazemi has since taken down the excerpt online.
-It was planned for publication in 2017, but has remained unreleased.
+It was planned for publication in 2017.
+In 2023, with Permuted Press, Kazemi published a final version of the novel, now titled New Millennium Boyz.
+It follows an adolescent boy named Brad Sela growing up in 2000s America.
+The book has received praise from writers such as Bret Easton Ellis and Poppy Z. Brite.